VergeOps/k8s-rvstore/README.md

 ## Docker Desktop
 <img src="https://www.docker.com/wp-content/uploads/2022/03/horizontal-logo-monochromatic-white.png" style="padding:10px;" width="100"/>

+With Docker Desktop, you'll get a managed Kubernetes cluster after some initial setup.
-This has a potential license issue, as Docker charges larger companies a per-seat license fee.
+**IMPORTANT**: This has a potential license issue, as Docker charges larger companies a per-seat license fee.
+It is free for your personal/educational use.
+It is free for use during class, but a license requirement applies once the class is over.
 If you're unsure, check with your company management or choose the Rancher Desktop option below.
-With Docker Desktop, you'll get a managed Kubernetes cluster after some initial setup.
+For more details on Docker's license and whether it applies to you at work, visit their [FAQ](https://www.docker.com/pricing/faq/#subscriptionandlicensing).
 1. Visit [docker.com](https://www.docker.com)
 1. Click the install link in the center of the page.
 Be careful if you're on a Mac to choose the correct chip.
 It defaults to Intel Macs.
 If you're unsure, look at the Apple menu on your computer, then `About This Mac`.
 1. Once installed, open the Docker application.